9 Things Eye Experts Won’t Tell You About Glasses

 Eyeglasses aren’t actually glass

-Early eyeglasses were made of glass, according to lenspick.com, but now they’re made of plastic because glass is too fragile a material for everyday use.
+Early eyeglasses were made of actual glass, but now they’re made of plastic because glass is too fragile a material for everyday use.
 Using glass can also be dangerous if broken—no one wants tiny glass shards near the eye—so plastic is the preferred lens material for most eyeglasses.
-(Avoid making these makeup mistakes if you wear glasses.)
+Here are some more ways to keep your eyes safe.

 Buying online can cost two-thirds less